harness/developer-hub/docs/continuous-delivery/cd-onboarding/existing-user/sync-pipelines-with-barriers.md

 :::info note
-Please note that barrier step is only supported within a single pipeline.
+Barrier step is only supported within a single pipeline.
 :::
 ## Run the pipelines